Escapesanddiaries

 Oktoberfest in Munich 2022

-On an opening day, I joined the fantastic Octoberfest in Munich in 2022.
-Octoberfest is a must-see if you’re going to Munich in September. f you plan to join, I am sharing my fantastic experience and some things you might want to know about Octoberfest in Munich, 2022.
+I joined the fantastic Oktoberfest in Munich on its re-opening day in September 2022, 2 years after it had been closed due to the Coronavirus.
+It was a wonderful experience.
+It was loud, fun, and crazy.
+Oktoberfest is a must-see if you’re going to Munich in September and October.
+If you plan to join, I am sharing my fantastic experience and some things you might want to know about Oktoberfest in Munich.
+For this year’s Oktoberfest, it will be on September 17- October 03, 2023.

 What to expect: Amazing rides for kids and adults, beer and food stalls, beer tents, high-spirited human beings

-• Short History and fun facts: The first Oktoberfest, or Wiesn- was held on October 12, 1810.
-Octoberfest was opened with a big horse race, and at the same time, it was also the wedding of Bavarian Kind Ludwig I and Princess Therese of Saxony-Hildburghausen. t was held at a pasture land on the city’s outskirts, and from this day forth, called “Theresienwiese” in honor of the bride.
-Since then, locals have joined Octoberfest and attracted millions of people worldwide. n 2010, Octoberfest held its 200th birthday.
+• Oktoberfest was opened with a big horse race, and at the same time, it was also the wedding of Bavarian Kind Ludwig I and Princess Therese of Saxony-Hildburghausen. t was held at a pasture land on the city’s outskirts, and from this day forth, called “Theresienwiese” in honor of the bride.
+Since then, locals have joined Octoberfest and attracted millions of people worldwide.
+In 2010, Octoberfest held its 200th birthday.

 • The one and only Oktoberfest is held in Munich, Germany, although other cities try to copy it and have their version of Octoberfest.